tanifgit/smart-day-hands-on/README.md

-# SMART Day - SMART on FHIR HAnds-on Exercise
+# SMART Day - SMART on FHIR Hands-on Exercise
 This project is an example of configuration and use of InterSystems FHIR Server and capabilities to build a SMART on FHIR application.

 The project is made out of three parts -